 Once you are down to two or three cups of coffee a day, it might be time to kick the nicotine habit.
 In less, of course, you plan to continue smoking cigarettes after quitting weed.
 Just keep in mind, cigarettes are a proven health risk, and weed has never been linked to severe health issues.
-Plus if you quit smoking tobacco, the cannabis might just help you kick the habit successfully.
+Plus, if you quit smoking tobacco, cannabis might help you kick the habit successfully.

 Finally, experts recommend slowly reducing your cannabis consumption over a few weeks.
 Going cold turkey will most likely trigger a rapid onset of powerful symptoms.
 They also suggest delaying your wake and bake session as long as possible, perhaps aiming later and later each day.